telerik/kendo-ui-core/docs/web/spreadsheet/end-user/list-of-formulas.md

 ---
 title: List of Formulas and Functions
-page_title: List of Formulas and Functions
+page_title: List of Formulas and Functions | Kendo UI Spreadsheet Widget
-description: formulas and functions in Kendo UI spreadsheet
+description: "A list of the formulas and functions available in the Kendo UI Spreadsheet widget."
+slug: list_offormulas_andfunctions_spreadsheet_widget
-position: 4
+position: 2
 ---

 # List of Formulas and Functions